 Calvinism Misunderstood and Misrepresented

 The criticisms of Calvinism on the DVD are in the areas of Eschatology, Free Will, and Evangelism.
-Unfortunately, there is also an attempt to associate Calvinism and the Emerging Church, and Calvinism and Lutheranism.
+Unfortunately, there is also an attempt to associate Calvinism with the Emerging Church, and Calvinism with Lutheranism.
 This is disappointing and thoroughly misleading and, in my view, detracts from the integrity of the speakers, and distracts from the real issues.
 Brenda’s story shows her to be a very serious Christian who loves the bible and who seeks her answers from it – I have great respect for Christians such as her.
 But she has been deceived by false teaching and has abandoned the truth of the Reformed Faith.

 The other speakers on the DVD are Paul Wilkinson, Chris Quintana, Jason Carlson and the late Caryl Matrisciana (founder of Caryl Productions).
 Between them all they present the standard misrepresentations and criticisms of the Reformed Faith.

-Unfortunately, much of what people today think they know about Calvin is probably gained from a vengeful converted monk (he later returned to the Catholic Church) who vilified Calvin in print.
+Unfortunately, much of what people today think they know about Calvin is probably gained indirectly from a vengeful converted monk (he later returned to the Catholic Church) who vilified Calvin in print.
 “But Calvin’s theological certitude withstood many challenges and conflicts, including the trial of Jerome Bolsec, a former Catholic monk who had become a Protestant physician.
 Bolsec vigorously countered Calvin’s doctrine of predestination – the very underpinning of his clerical and civil authority.
 (Bolsec was banished and later wrote a slanderous and historically destructive biography of Calvin.)
-In 1553, as public support for Calvin again ebbed lower, his supporters were once again galvanised by the arrest , trial, and execution of Miguel Servetus, the infamous author of a book that discounted the more universally accepted and fundamental doctrine of the Trinity.
+In 1553, as public support for Calvin again ebbed lower, his supporters were once again galvanised by the arrest, trial, and execution of Miguel Servetus, the infamous author of a book that discounted the more universally accepted and fundamental doctrine of the Trinity.
 Servetus had been arrested when he travelled to Geneva, and was later burned at the stake, though Calvin appealed for a more humane execution” (Preface to “The Institutes of the Christian Religion” p. xiv).

 But even the online Catholic Encyclopedia says of Bolsec’s biographies of Calvin and Beza, “These works are violent in tone, and find little favour with protestant writers.
 Their historical statements cannot always be relied on”.
 CATHOLIC ENCYCLOPEDIA: Jerome-Hermes Bolsec (newadvent.org)